 Then she asked everyone to look at the image.

 While it’s been one of the most productive & efficient practices I use, I can’t tell you the number of hours I’ve invested in looking through diffs trying to discover root causes.
-And I can’t tell you the multiples of those hours I’ve reaped in return.
-A good visual diff tool enables fast, accurate, & timely feedback.
+And I can’t tell you how many of those hours I’ve reaped in return.
+A good visual diff tool enables fast, accurate, & timely feedback — a crucial aspect of application testing.

 Diffs are powerful.